greeshmau/todo-android/README.md

 The following **additional** features are implemented:

 * [x] List anything else that you can get done to improve the app functionality!

-Sorting Items in ListView based on priority.
+- Sorting Items in ListView based on priority.
+- Strike-out the already done items

 ## Video Walkthrough